cgycorey/dspy-gepa/IMPLEMENTATION_PLAN.md

 ## 1. Project Overview

 ### 🎯 Vision
-DSPY-GEPA is a revolutionary framework that combines the **DSPY** programming model for LLM pipeline construction with **GEPA** (Genetic-Pareto Algorithm) for automated prompt optimization.
-The system will enable intelligent, multi-objective evolution of DSPY programs to maximize performance while optimizing for various constraints (cost, latency, accuracy, etc.).
+DSPY-GEPA is a framework that combines the **DSPY** programming model for LLM pipeline construction with **GEPA** (Genetic-Pareto Algorithm) for automated prompt optimization.
+The system enables intelligent, multi-objective evolution of DSPY programs to maximize performance while optimizing for various constraints (cost, latency, accuracy, etc.).

 ### 🌟 Innovation: AMOPE Algorithm
-We're introducing **AMOPE** (Adaptive Multi-Objective Prompt Evolution) - a novel algorithm that enhances GEPA with:
+We've implemented **AMOPE** (Adaptive Multi-Objective Prompt Evolution) - a novel algorithm that enhances GEPA with:
 - **Adaptive mutation strategies** based on performance gradients
 - **Multi-objective Pareto optimization** with dynamic weight adjustment
 - **Context-aware selection** using LLM-guided reflection